 According to research published by the University of Illinois, moderate level or ambient noise enhances creativity by prompting abstract thinking.

 In this study, listening to binaural beats improved working memory capacity in the participants studied.
-There isn’t a whole lot of research done in this field, but if you’re interested in trying something new, you can read on here.

 Summary: Create your work playlist and jam to that while you work